null-none/drf-mixin-cache/README.md

 )
 ```

 You must execute autodiscover to load your serializers.
-To do this change your `urls.py` adding the following code (sunch as Django admin):
+To do this change your `urls.py` adding the following code:

 ```python
 from drf_mixin_cache.registry import cache_registry